Hawmex/navand/CONTRIBUTING.md

 ## Pull Requests

-- Contributors must avoid adding pull requests with no prior discussion and a positive feedback in a corresponding issue.
+- Contributors must avoid adding pull requests with no prior discussion and positive feedback in a corresponding issue.
 - There is no guarantee that all pull requests meeting the contribution guidelines will be approved and merged.